Creating Enabling Environments

 Showcase Icon - A circle with 'SC' inside

-Schools avoid practices that may stigmatise or isolate learners, and design routines and responses that uphold dignity, safety and a strong sense of belonging.
+Schools and settings avoid practices that may stigmatise or isolate learners, and design routines and responses that uphold dignity, safety and a strong sense of belonging.

 Signposts and Support